pslessard/Nothin-But-A-Good-Time/README.md

 ...
 ```

-No libraries (besides d3 and Bootstrap)
+No libraries (besides d3, Bootstrap, and AOS)
 were used in creating this visualization
 tool.
 All of the coding was done by hand
 using some examples as reference points.